mattmoore/mattmoore.github.io/content/posts/arch-linux-parallels-apple-silicon/index.md

 Hopefully all went well and you've got a functioning minimum Arch Linux installation.
 If any part of this guide didn't work for you, please reach out as I'd like to know so I can update this article.

 If you want a desktop environment, the Arch Linux Wiki [has you covered](https://wiki.archlinux.org/title/Desktop_environment).

+I have been using KDE Plasma of late.
+For a quick setup guide, [see my post here](/posts/kde-plasma-installation).

+If you want an easy method for installing unofficial packages from the Arch User Repository (AUR), [see my post here](/posts/arch-linux-yay).